Printing at IUB

 Student organizations must be registered with the Student

 Activities Office and have a group username.
-To obtain an account,
+To obtain a group

-faculty or staff sponsors of student organizations should go to Account Management
+username, faculty or staff sponsors of student organizations should go

 manage group accounts, and then